Eppo-exp/dart-web-sdk/README.md

 [Eppo](https://www.geteppo.com/) is a modular flagging and experimentation analysis tool.

+This is a Dart wrapper for the Eppo JavaScript SDK that enables feature flagging and experimentation in Flutter web applications.

+This package provides interoperability with the [Eppo JavaScript SDK](https://github.com/Eppo-exp/js-client-sdk) through Dart's `js_interop` functionality.

 ## Getting Started

 Refer to our [SDK documentation](https://docs.geteppo.com/sdks/client-sdks/flutter-web) for how to install and use the SDK.